Catherine Winkworth

 Catherine Winkworth (13 September 1827 – 1 July 1878) was an English hymnwriter and educator.
 She translated the German chorale tradition of church hymns for English speakers, for which she is recognized in the calendar of the Evangelical Lutheran Church in America.
 She also worked for wider educational opportunities for girls, and translated biographies of two founders of religious sisterhoods.
 When 16, Winkworth appears to have coined a once well-known political pun, peccavi, "I have Sindh", relating to the British occupation of Sindh in colonial India.

 Early life

 Catherine Winkworth was born on 13 September 1827 at 20 Ely Place, Holborn on the edge of the City of London.
 She was the fourth daughter of Henry Winkworth, a silk merchant.
+Henry's third daughter, Selina Mary, was the mother of Norman Collie.
+Another sister Susanna Winkworth (1820–1884) was also a translator, mainly of German devotional works.

 In 1829, her family moved to Manchester, where her father had a silk mill and which city figured in the Industrial Revolution.
 Winkworth studied under the Rev. William Gaskell, minister of Cross Street Chapel, and with Dr. James Martineau, both of them eminent British Unitarians.
 Urban historian Harold L. Platt notes that in the Victorian period "The importance of membership in this Unitarian congregation cannot be overstated: as the fountainhead of Manchester Liberalism it exerted tremendous influence on the city and the nation for a generation."

 She subsequently moved with the family to Clifton, near Bristol.
-Her sister Susanna Winkworth (1820–1884) was also a translator, mainly of German devotional works.